ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

 Set Video Licensing
 *************************************

-You set the license for each video in the course in the  :ref:`Video Advanced Options`.
+If you intend for a specific video to have a different license than the course as a whole, you must set the license in the :ref:`Video Advanced Options`.

+If a video is to have the same license as the course as a whole, you do not need to set the license for the video.

 .. _Learners View of Licenses: